StackStorm/st2docs/docs/source/install/uninstall.rst

 .. note::

-  If uninstalling a version earlier than StackStorm 3.3 then add /var/log/mistral and /var/lib/pgsql to the list of directories to remove if present.
+  If uninstalling a version earlier than StackStorm 3.3, add /var/log/mistral and /var/lib/pgsql to the list of directories to remove if present.